-The rules about property division in the Family Law Act do not apply unless you are legally married.
+The rules about dividing property, including a matrimonial home, do not apply to common-law couples.
 If you are in a common-law relationship, the property you bring into the relationship, plus any increase in its value, usually continues to belong to you alone.
-If you and your spouse separate, there is no automatic right to divide it or share in its value.
+If you and your spouse separate, there is no automatic right to divide it or share its value.

-If you are awarded a share of your common-law spouse’s property, the size of the share may be based on the size of your contribution or on how much your contribution increased the value of your spouse’s property.
+If the court gives you a share of your spouse’s property, the size of the share may depend on how much you contributed or on how much your contribution increased the value of your spouse’s property.

 Rule for Canada Pension Plan credits